by Panagioti Tsolkas

 Another prisoner, Christopher Harvey, had submitted a grievance a week earlier after being woken by a guard telling him that his help was needed to clean sewage out of the facility’s basement.

 “He stated that I would get paid,” Harvey explained.
 “I said no. My reason is that I’m not qualified to clean up such vast messes of human excrement.
 Hazmat or Servpro needs to be called.
 We are living in unsafe conditions.
 Soon we will get sick.
-There is human feces in the air, and the basement ...
+There is human feces in the air, and the basement is flooded with sewage ...

 Controversy arose at a November 12, 2015 Escambia County Commission meeting in Pensacola, Florida over a plan to construct a new jail.
 The county’s old jail had been damaged by a flood and natural gas explosion the previous year.
 Of three possible locations for the new facility, a consulting firm recommended a parcel of land that included the former site of the Escambia Wood Treating Company (EWTC).